 Henry Ford’s advances in precision medicine

 Our journey to bring Precision Medicine and other advances to the Midwest region was introduced on June 29, 2016 by the White House as part of the Cancer Moonshot initiative.
-Steven N. Kalkanis, MD, physician leader for cancer services at Henry Ford Health System, joined Syapse, Henry Ford’s new Precision Medicine partner, at the Moonshot summit in Washington, D.C. to discuss their mutual data sharing and Precision Medicine commitment.
-The program will fully roll out by June 2017.
+Steven N. Kalkanis, M.D., Henry Ford Cancer Institute medical director, joined Syapse, Henry Ford’s new Precision Medicine partner, at the Moonshot summit in Washington, D.C. to discuss their mutual data sharing and Precision Medicine commitment.
+The program will fully roll out by August 2017.